BlackOverride/GFonts/README.md

 gfonts_status - shows the current status

-lua_dumpfonts - shows all currently loaded fonts in the engine
+lua_dumpfonts (vanilla command, u can run it before adding gfonts to measure) - shows all currently loaded fonts in the engine